Greg-R/T41-2_Power/README.md

 experiments have demonstrated a reduction in receiver noise by switching the display to 5 volts and routing the 5 volt supply directly to the display rather than through the Main board.
 If this is attempted, the builder is advised to refer to the display's manual to understand the change necessary to power the display from 5 volts rather than the as-shipped 3.3 volts.
+A means of routing the 5 volts to the display must be devised, which means adding wires and cutting the 3.3 volt supply from the Main board.

 ## Gerber Files and PDF Schematic